Turning Climate Data into Action: Key Takeaways from the 2026 Climate Solutions Summit

 Connecting to Users

 A clear theme emerged: the best tools aren’t the most complex—they’re the most usable.
-Tools should meet New Yorkers where they are, with clear, actionable information.
+They must meet New Yorkers where they are, with clear, actionable information.
 With so many existing tools, the opportunity is often not to build new ones, but to make current ones more accessible and useful.

-In the Studio WXY case, one idea combined address-level data (soil, flood risk, tree suitability) to guide property owners on where and how to plant trees.
+In the case of Studio WXY, one solution combined address-level data (soil, flood risk, environmental suitability) to guide property owners on where and how to plant trees.

 For WE ACT, participants proposed a customizable readiness map tailored to household needs.

-Another clear takeaway was the importance of improving information sharing—not simply creating more standalone tools.
-Participants noted that many apps and dashboards already exist but often remain fragmented or require a high-level of technical know-how to engage with.
+Another clear takeaway was the importance of improving information sharing.
+Participants noted that many apps and dashboards are fragmented or require a high level of technical know-how to engage.

 In the Green Guerillas case, one idea envisioned a shared platform for gardeners to exchange data, practices, and impact, which could strengthen collaboration and visibility.